maanadoona/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]
 ![alt text][image6]

-After the collection process, I had X number of data points.
+After the collection process, I had 12472 number of data points.
 I then preprocessed this data by cropping.
 Raw images are burden to process, Cropping images help to reduce time for learning.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.